 The Strategy aims at providing more insight that will enable Tanzania to effectively adapt to climate change and participate in global efforts to mitigate climate change with a view to achieving sustainable development in line with the national efforts and development goals.
 In the strategy the government of Tanzania commits to effectively meet the objectives of the Strategy and engage in the international processes in order to support the implementation of the same from the international context.
+The goal of the Strategy is to enable Tanzania to effectively adapt to climate change and participate in global efforts to mitigate climate change with a view

-The goal of the Strategy is to enable Tanzania to effectively adapt to climate change and participate in global efforts to mitigate climate change with a view to achieving sustainable development in line with the Five Years National Development plan; the Tanzania Development Vision 2025, as well as national sectoral policies.
+To attain this climate change mainstreaming, the government will develop a framework and tools to integrate climate change responses into national and county planning processes, including economic planning, development policies, performance contracting, and the budget making process. to achieving sustainable development in line with the Five Years National Development plan; the Tanzania Development Vision 2025, as well as national sectoral policies.
 It is expected that this Strategy will reduce vulnerability and enhance resilience to the impacts of climate change.
 The implementation of the Strategy will enable the country to put in place measures to adapt to climate change and mitigate GHG emissions in order to achieve sustainable national development through climate resilient pathways.